W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 ²Thoughts of God are unacceptable to the ego, because they clearly point to the non-existence of the ego itself.
 ³The ego therefore either distorts them or refuses to accept them.
 ⁴It cannot, however, make them cease to be.
-⁵It therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because both are threatening to it.
+⁵It therefore tries to conceal not only “unacceptable’ body impulses, but also the Thoughts of God, because both are threatening to it.
 ⁶Being concerned primarily with its own preservation in the face of threat, the ego perceives them as the same.
 ⁷By perceiving them as the same, the ego attempts to save itself from being swept away, as it would surely be in the presence of knowledge.